runbotics/runbotics/runbotics/runbotics-common/README.md

 ## Description
-The `runbotics-common` is a utility package that contains typescript interfaces and common functions used by other Runbotics packages.
+The `runbotics-common` is a utility package that contains typescript interfaces and common functions used by other RunBotics packages.